Best Salsa Shoes Reviewed & Rated

 Materials

-The most common materials used for salsa shoes are leather and suede leather.
 There is also a variety of other soft materials like lambskin and felt, that you may find in your search for superior salsa shoes.
 The problem with a soft sole is the fact that they are not made to be worn outside, requiring a change of shoes when you get to your dance studio or performance venue.
-Most people don’t mind changing their shoes, but if this is a problem for you, you may want to opt for a thicker leather sole.

 Overall, either Leather or Nubuck Suede Leather will help make your performance flawless.
 It is important to note, any shoe can be turned into a dance shoe.
 There are many good articles out there to describe how to switch the soles of your shoes.
 Making your favorite sneaker into a dance shoe is not common but it is possible.